daniel-wrench/sf_gap_analysis/README.md

     *Local:*

-    1. If you are after minimal output from the full dataset, set `full_output = False`.
+    1. If you are after minimal output from the full dataset, set `with_sfs = False`.
 (These files, used by the next script, go into `data/processed`.)
-If you are after full output (from just a few intervals) for later plotting in case studies, set `full_output = True`.
+If you are after full output (from just a few intervals) for later plotting in case studies, set `with_sfs = True`.
 (These files go into `data/corrections`.)

     **`for i in $(seq 0 2); do python 5_correct_test_sfs.py $i; done`**